 All companies have fixed and current assets that enable their operations.
-However, it is no secret that the identification of fixed assets is something not every organization does effectively.
+However, it is no secret that the identification of long-term property is something not every organization does effectively.
 As a result, there are many discrepancies regarding the assets of some companies making it hard for auditors to work out their true value.
-On top of that, companies that do not prepare an accurate fixed assets register make it hard for the tax collector to do his job.
+On top of that, companies that do not prepare an accurate long-term property register make it hard for the tax collector to do his job.

 Determining fixed assets in the UAE

-Fixed assets are usually determined by their nature and use in a company, and it is the work of auditors in Dubai to identify fixed assets.
+long-term property.
 Typically, fixed assets are purchased for long-term use and can be in machinery, land, property and other such equipment.
-Usually, these assets play a significant role in the production process of a company and, as such, are not purchased with the aim of liquidation in the immediate future.
+Usually, these property play a significant role in the production process of a company and, as such, are not purchased with the aim of liquidation in the immediate future.

 You must know: Business audit: How it can secretly save your company